Synth and Swagger - Full Moon on Monday - Halloween and New Wave

 The Cure - Lullaby

 Coming in at the tail end of the ‘80s is the Cure’s Lullaby.
 It was a gutsy choice for a lead single for Disintegration, which represented a full dive into goth for the Cure after several forays.
-When I first downloaded this song, I thought the Spiderman reference was cool.
+When I first downloaded this song, I thought the spider-man reference was cool.
 But eventually I realized Robert Smith was referring not to Marvel’s webslinger, but rather a spider-human chimera that is about to eat him.
 This is no lullaby - more like a nightmare!
-Smith effectively describes the Spiderman’s stalking his prey (“looking for the victim shivering in bed”) And the slow attack vividly (“a thousand million shivering furry holes”).
+Smith effectively describes spider-man’s stalking his prey (“looking for the victim shivering in bed”) And the slow attack vividly (“a thousand million shivering furry holes”).
 What’s interesting is that Smith is not terrified at all, but rather he sings either with an air of resignation, or even that he welcomes the imminent entrance into the afterlife.
 The accompanying video is delightfully gothic and faithful to the lyrics.
-Of the four singles off Disintegration, Lullaby was the highest-charting across the world with the exception of the US, which flocked to the more mainstream Lovesong.
+Of the four singles off Disintegration, the daring Lullaby was the highest-charting across the world except in the US, which flocked to the more mainstream Lovesong.

 Get the Collector’s PDF that also discusses Howard Jones’ Hunger for the Flesh (along with timelines and other extras).